 It’s not easy dedicating your career to areas of science that are not highly regarded within the scientific community.
 Acoustic Meteorologists are not often invitied to international conferences or symposia, and do not often get articles published in respectable scientific journals.
 But that is because this is the cutting edge of cross-disciplinary science.
 One day the world will come to realise the importance of Acoustic Meteorology, and it’s pioneers will be regarded with respect and awe.
+There will be statues.
 Until then, we do what we can.

 Watch a prototype version of the Gurgle Splosher being tested at the Bradford Science festival July 2017 HERE.

 Several more systems, the frame and decorations were since added over the summer before the showcase event at the People’s Fair in Halifax.

 The completed Gurgle Splosher rounded up it’s world tour (Bradford, Halifax) with a triumphant return to it’s home town of Mytholmroyd this October, imbuing god-like powers of weather control to all who dared to step up.